UniversitaDellaCalabria/SATOSA-oidcop/README.md

 #### Client and Session Storage

 MongoDB is the storage, [here](https://github.com/italia/Satosa-Saml2Spid/tree/oidcop/mongo) some brief descriptions for a demo setup.
-The interface to SATOSA oidcop storage is `satosa.frontends.oidcop.storage.base.SatosaOidcStorage` and it have three methods:
+The interface to SATOSA oidcop storage is `satosa.frontends.oidcop.storage.base.SatosaOidcStorage` and it has three methods:

 - **get_client_by_id**(self, client_id:str, expired:bool = True)
 - **store_session_to_db**(self, session_manager, **kwargs)